-The child's home address is defined as the address at which the child normally resides with their parent/carer at the time of application.
+The child's home address is defined as the address at which the child normally resides with their parent/carer on the closing date for applications (15 January).
 If a child lives with parents who are separated, the home address will be treated as the place where the child sleeps for most of the school week (i.e. Sunday night - Thursday night inclusive).